josepablocam/transfer/runner/README.md

 If so, I recommend just running `make build_docker` again, and that tends to solve the timeout.

-Note that you do not need to run the `make` command here using `sudo`, as `make build_vagrant` has already added the default user (`vagrant`) to the `docker` group.
-So all `docker` commands can run without `sudo`.

-Note that you only need to build the VM if you want to true isolation, otherwise you can just build the docker container.

-9. You can now schedule jobs to running by using the command below and modifying script locations etc as desired.
+You can now schedule jobs to running by using the command below and modifying script locations etc as desired.
 The actual scheduling is done with
-    task-spooler.
-Timeout is
-    implemented with the `timeout` command.
+`task-spooler` (which you will need to install if not available on your system already).
+Timeout is implemented with the `timeout` command.
 The memory limit is handed directly by the docker container that executes each job.

 ```
 python schedule_jobs.py \